Knowledge Hub

 Do certifications increase salary?

 Somewhat.
-They help you get interviews and show commitment, but experience matters more.
+They help a learner get interviews and show commitment, but experience matters more.

 How often do salaries increase?